OPT STEM Extension

-- The Employer agrees to complete the I-983, review periodic evaluations, and report your departure or termination of employment.
+- Have an employer who agrees to complete the I-983, review periodic evaluations, and report your departure or termination of employment.

 - Have an offer of employment for at least 20 hours per week for each employer.

-- Student agrees to make reports to UMD within 10 days of any change in employment status regarding your employment, or every 6 months if no change has occurred.
+- Agree to make reports to UMD within 10 days of any change in employment status regarding your employment, or every 6 months if no change has occurred.

 When to Apply

 DHS must receive the OPT STEM Extension packet by the last day of the initial 12 month OPT EAD expiration.

 STEM applications may only be submitted up to 90 days prior to initial 12-month EAD expiration.